-So I sat down with a friend today and we started talking about band promotion.
+So I sat down with a friend today and we started talking about band promotion and social media ads.
 As you might guess this is something that happens to me a lot.
 A lot a lot.
 One thing we talked about that I feel very passionately about is the importance of placing engagement far above sales or conversions.
 In my experience this is perhaps the only reliable way to make money at this because it’s what gets people talking.
 It might not seem obvious but eventually if people see your name enough they are going to check you out.
 It’s as simple as that.
 They don’t want to be sold too, they already know where to go to find new music if they want.
 They already know where to go to find YOUR music if they want.
 But they don’t know that you exist and that you are actively trying to do things.
 It’s the people who make a point of boosting awareness over all else who seem to be the ones who end up successful in this industry.

 When it comes down to it the only thing that really matters is looks.
 The amount of people looking at what you are doing and who you are and what you are trying to do with this.
 Even when the looks are bad you can usually come back from it if you act like nothing happened.
 I recorded a podcast about this recently where we talk about how viral content, no matter what it’s about can really be a game changer for your band.
 You just gotta keep it in stirde and not become whatever meme you have been encapsulated in (Remember that a meme can also be an idea, not just an image format) and this is where things get interesting.
 Eventually people will forget why you went viral or only have a vague conception, but they will just remember the name and hopefully the genre.
 Eyeballs are what matter.
 It’s the same with opening for bigger bands, no one at that show necessarily has to buy your merch for that show to be a win.